transparency-dev/trillian-tessera/cmd/conformance/mysql/README.md

 ## Bring up the log

+This will help you bring up a MySQL database, and start a personality binary that can add entries to a Tessera log stored in this MySQL database.

 You can either start this log using Docker Compose, or manually with `go run`.

 Note that all the commands are executed at the root directory of this repository.